Louis Oosthuizen: Professional career

+Sunshine Tour

-He won five professional tournaments on the Sunshine Tour before he won on the EuropeanTour: the 2004 Vodacom Origins of Golf Tour event at Arabella, the 2007 Dimension Data Pro-Am and Platinum Classic, and the Telkom PGA Championship twice, in 2007 and 2008.
+He won five professional tournaments on the Sunshine Tour early in his career: the 2004 Vodacom Origins of Golf Tour event at Arabella, the 2007 Dimension Data Pro-Am and Platinum Classic, and the Telkom PGA Championship twice, in 2007 and 2008.

+European Tour

 He played on the European Challenge Tour in 2003 and has been a member of the European Tour since 2004.
 In 2009, he finished 31st on the Race to Dubai.
 On 10 September 2012 he reached the top 10 of the Official World Golf Ranking for the first time in his career.

 In March 2010, he won his first European Tour event at the Open de Andalucia de Golf.
 The month after he won the 2010 Masters Par 3 Contest.

-2010 Open Championship

 Oosthuizen entered the 2010 Open Championship at St Andrews ranked 54th in the Official World Golf Ranking, and only having made one cut in eight major championship appearances.
 He shot a 65 on the first day, placing him in second place, behind a 63 shot by Rory McIlroy.

 Oosthuizen's 67 on Friday was the low round of the day and gave him a lead that he would not relinquish throughout the final two rounds.
 His two-day total of 132 tied the record for the lowest 36-hole score in an Open Championship at St Andrews.
 A 69 on Saturday placed Oosthuizen at 15-under-par, and four shots clear of second-place Paul Casey with one round to play.

 On Sunday, Casey closed the gap to three shots on the 8th hole, before Oosthuizen drove the 9th green and made a long putt for eagle.
 On the 12th hole, Oosthuizen made birdie, while Casey hit his drive into a gorse bush, and wound up making triple bogey to give Oosthuizen an eight-shot lead.
 In the end, Oosthuizen shot 71 on Sunday, and 16-under-par 272 for the championship, to win by seven strokes.
 His 272 was the second lowest in St Andrews history.
 Casey eventually finished third with Lee Westwood taking second.

 Oosthuizen became the fourth man from South Africa to win the Claret Jug – following Bobby Locke, Gary Player, and Ernie Els – and moved to 15th in the Official World Golf Ranking, leapfrogging fellow South African Retief Goosen in 16th position.

 Oosthuizen said that his exemplary focus during the tournament, which enabled him to win by a wide margin, was due to a red spot marked on his glove.
 He would look at that spot as the beginning of his pre-shot routine and use it to help him remain focused before and during his swing.
 Oosthuizen had consulted Karl Morris, a Manchester-based sports psychologist, prior to the event for ways in which he could improve his concentration.